Digital_Nomad_Packing_Header

 Carrying your world on your shoulders

 From mansions to mini-houses, we’ve seen all kinds of places that people call home.
-But for digital nomads, their home can be tucked away inside a checked bag – all of your essentials just under that 20kg limit.
+But for digital nomads, their home can be tucked away inside a checked bag – all of your essentials just under that 20 kg limit.

-We’ll be taking a look at the travel essentials and accessories we think can make life on the road a whole lot easier.
+In this article, we’ll be taking a look at the travel essentials and accessories we think can make life on the road a whole lot easier.
 What’s more, we’ll even throw in some complimentary travel tips.
 You’ll find our picks in ranked order, with the first items being amongst the most important.

 But first, let’s have a little bit of fun.
 Answer the following few questions to identify which type of packer you are.
 We promise it’s worth it!
-Unfortunately, there’s no million-dollar prize fund (just yet).

 quiz, night, quiz night